 Most clients have Robbie present Understanding Federal Labor Relations to audiences from both sides of the table – something he’s been doing since the late 1980s.
 GPS also has off-the-shelf seminars that cover the particulars of labor management partnerships/forums and interest-based bargaining.
 Robbie ensures that folks have fun while learning how labor law looks from ground level.
 If it’s your agency invested in training that brings union and management closer together, consider GPS.

-For agencies located in North America, Understanding Federal Labor Relations costs $9,000 (inclusive of materials and expenses) for a group of up to 30 participants.
-Seminars presented within 50 miles of Seattle cost $8,000.
-Classes outside of the continental United States are priced individually.
+Like all GPS seminars, these labor relations classes are off-the-shelf training and commercially available to the public.
+For organizations located in North America, Understanding Federal Labor Relations costs $9,000 (including all materials and expenses) for a group of up to 30 participants.
+Seminars presented within 50 miles of Seattle cost $8,000 and those in Hawaii $10,000.
+Classes outside of the United States are priced individually.
 Call or e-mail Robbie for a course agenda and other details.

 Dealing with Performance and Conduct Issues is a two-day seminar which focuses on just 5-10% of a Federal agency’s workforce.
-It offers supervisors, managers and union officials a look behind the HR curtain – showing how such problems can be successfully addressed.
-This class moves from the traditional approaches involving reprimands, suspensions, and performance improvement plans to more modern methods like mediation, written requirements, and durable agreements.
+It offers supervisors, managers and union officials a look behind the HR curtain, showing how such problems can be successfully addressed.
+This class moves from the traditional approaches involving reprimands, suspensions, and performance improvement plans to more modern methods like mediated agreements regarding future behavior, individualized requirements, and abeyance agreements.

 Robbie Kunreuther had the unpleasant task of firing civil service employees whose performance or behavior couldn’t be corrected.
 He understands why managers would rather avoid such traumatic decisions and how employees should be accountable for their own employment success or failure.
 Dealing with Performance and Conduct Issues focuses on correcting the problem in the most practical time frame with the least amount of documentation.